stevej2608/reactpy-select/CONTRIBUTING.md

 started with the env variable **REACTPY_DEBUG_MODE** set prior to running the application, eg:

-    export REACTPY_DEBUG_MODE=1
+    export REACTPY_DEBUG_MODE_JS=1
     python -m examples.simple

-Select the launch configuration **3.
-Launch Chrome**.
-You will now be able to set breakpoints from withing VSCODE.
+Select the launch configuration **3a.
+Launch Chrome/Py**.
+You will now be able to set breakpoints from within VSCODE.
 The javascript source code is in **./js/src/*.js**

+In addition, a simple react.js demo app *js\src\demo\App.jsx* is used to debug the reactpy component without having to run python.
+The built-in Vite server is used:

+    npm run dev

+Select the launch configuration **3b.
+Launch Chrome/JS**.
+You will now be able to set breakpoints from within VSCODE.

 ## Testing